cmu-sei/causal-lair/doc/interpreting_results.md

-# Interpreting AIR Tool Results
+# Interpreting AIR Tool Results  (Pending Update for V0.12.0)

 When you complete an analysis in AIR, you will be presented with two visualizations and a brief explanation of the results.